att-circ-contrl/TriadDrive/README.md

 Relevant auxiliary components are as follows:

-* `aux-probes` -- This folder contains CAD models of probes and CAD models of printable components for making mechanical mock-ups of probes.
+* `aux-cable-mounts` -- This folder contains cable mounts that replace the mounting clip of the Triad drive.
+These either hold "heavy flex" analog signal cables or probe-specific adapter boards (such as the DBC ZIF-clip boards).

 * `aux-clips` -- This folder contains CAD models of clips used to hold probes and guide tubes.
 Some are compatible with Kevin-style clip mounts, while others are intended for different mounting methods.

-* `aux-cable-mounts` -- This folder contains cable mounts that replace the mounting clip of the Triad drive.
-These either hold "heavy flex" analog signal cables or probe-specific adapter boards (such as the DBC ZIF-clip boards).
+* `aux-probes` -- This folder contains CAD models of probes and CAD models of printable components for making mechanical mock-ups of probes.

+* `aux-washers` -- This folder contains spacer "washers" used to raise the Triad drives above their default mounting locations.

 Drives not directly tied to the Triad Drive lineage: